backstage/backstage/.changeset/chilly-wombats-knock.md

 '@backstage/test-utils': minor
 ---

-Add support for Events in frontend plugins.
+Add support for signals in frontend plugins.

-Frontend plugins can subscribe to plugin events using the `eventsApiRef` API reference.
+Frontend plugins can subscribe to backend signals using the `signalsApiRef` API reference.